Natural Home Remedies For Conjunctivitis (RED Eye)

 Safe Remedies:

-- Warm compress: For sticky discharge, warm compress helps loosen crust
+• Warm compress: For sticky discharge, a warm (not hot) clean cloth on closed eyes helps loosen crust

 Step-by-Step Home Remedies (Gharelu Nuskhe)